hopdrive/hasura-event-detector/README.md

    netlify-function-name.js (requires shared and local jobs directories)
 ```

+### Avoid Event Module Dependencies

+Netlify will not be able to track down the dependencies from within any event modules since they are dynamically loaded.
+So avoid requiring external packages from within these files.
+Instead put all dependencies into the job modules themselves.

 ### Sharing Job Functions

 It's common to have a bit of code that needs to be invoked from multiple event detectors.
 For instance, if we are writing audit log records whenever various changes are detected then a single job for writing the log could be reused across multiple event detectors.